 Faculty, staff, and students seek God’s wisdom for the selection of this passage.
 The entire community is invited to make recommendations, and each year hundreds of recommendations are received by the Office of the Campus Pastors.
 A team of faculty, staff, and students from all parts of campus come together to review the recommendations and to pray about where God might be leading us.

-For the 2013–14 academic year, the university will be studying Ephesians 4.
-We would love to have you join us in our campus-wide study of this passage.
+For the 2014–15 academic year, the university will be studying the eight I AM statements found in the Gospel of John.
+We would love to have you join us in our campus-wide study of these passages.

-We encourage you to consider committing this passage to memory over the next few months, discussing it with a friend, praying through the passage, and watching for what God might want to do in your life through this significant piece of Scripture.
+These statements will guide our discovery of the identity of Christ.
+Each responds to a human need, which is met through our relationship to and identity in Christ.
+We believe our study will enhance our insight into what it truly means to be a disciple and scholar advancing God’s work in today’s world.
+We encourage you to consider committing these passages to memory over the next few months, discussing them with a friend, praying through the passages, and watching for what God might want to do in your life through this significant piece of Scripture.